Species Survival Plan

 Even in their native Mediterranean countries, fallow deer are rare for “wild” animals.
 Most herds are semi-domesticated.
 Fallow deer are the most widely kept of the world’s deer and have been introduced to all inhabited continents.

-Coloration is highly diverse, as up to 14 variations occur from white through shades of red brown to dark brown, with some adults retaining their original spotted markings.
+Coloration is highly diverse, as up to 14 variations occur from white through shades of reddish-brown to dark brown, with some adults retaining their original spotted markings.
 Whatever color they are born will be the color they retain for life.

 The rump of the fallow deer is white; when alarmed, the hairs on the rump stand erect and the tail is held high, revealing a flash, which warns other deer of the threat.
 Their main defenses are running away and hiding, although hooves, antlers and teeth are used as a last resort.
 When threatened, the frightened fallows flee into the woods, using their varied coat colors effectively as camouflage.